-Members diagnosed with congestive heart failure, diabetes, hypertension, or Ischemic Heart Disease receive a \$60 monthly allowance on their UCare Health Plan Healthy Benefits+ Visa® card.
+Members diagnosed with diabetes, hypertension, or lipid disorders receive a \$50 monthly allowance on their UCare Healthy Benefits+ Visa® card.
 The allowance can be used to purchase approved healthy foods and produce at participating stores simply by scanning the card at checkout.

 This benefit becomes effective the first day of each month and cannot roll over into the next month.
 Money you don't use by the end of the month will expire.
-After January 1, 2024, if you're eligible for this allowance, you'll get a welcome letter that includes the card used to access the benefit.
-To learn more or check your card balance visit HealthyBenefitsPlus.com/ucare or call 1-833-862-8276 (TTY 711).
+If you're eligible for this allowance, you'll get a welcome letter that includes the card used to access the benefit.
+After January 1 2024, to learn more or check your card balance visit HealthyBenefitsPlus.com/ucare or call 1-833-862-8276 (TTY 711).
 This phone number is also on the back of your UCare Healthy Benefits+ Visa® card.
 The phone number and website are not available until after January 1 2024.

-- Healthy food allowance transportation: - Up to one ride per week to participating Healthy Food Allowance grocery store sites for members with Congestive Heart Failure, diabetes, hypertension, ischemic heart disease. - Food access referrals: - UCare partners with Second Harvest Heartland to connect members with local food resources!
-Members can call or email to recieve help with appplying for SNAP benefits and/or finding food resources in their community including the food shelf, Fare for All, and more: For more information, contact Second Harvest Heartland by calling 651-401-1411, 1-866-844-FOOD (this call is free) or email SHHCareCenter@2harvest.org.
+- Food access referrals: - UCare partners with Second Harvest Heartland to connect members with local food resources!
+Members can call or email to recieve help with appplying for SNAP benefits and/or finding food resources in their community including the food shelf, Fare for All, and more: For more information, contact Second Harvest Heartland by calling

+651-401-1411,1-866-844-FOOD (this call is free) or email SHHCareCenter@2harvest.org.